medistream-team/quick-survey-js/README.md

 npm run dev
 ```

-This command will run serverless offline on your local, and default port 8000 will be opened.
+This command will run serverless offline on your local, and default port 8000 will open.
 Here is an example.
 The `provider[stage]` value you set inside `serverless.yml` will follow the endpoints.

 ```